 More Diving in South East Asia

-Sipadan in Malaysia and Komodo National Park in Indonesia is my two favorite areas to dive in the world.
+Sipadan in Malaysia and Komodo National Park in Indonesia are my two favorite areas to dive in the world.
 See in these articles why I love these dive spots.

 Dive Nusa Penida near Bali is a great spot to mix a beach holiday or some surfing with diving.
 You can dive at this little island close to Bali with manta rays most of the year.

-The Perhentian Islands in Malaysia is beautiful with crystal clear water and amazing beaches, this is also a great place to combine an island holiday with learning to dive.
-Koh Tao in Thailand is known as one of the best places in the world for any dive training, see our review on our favorite dive schools on Koh Tao.
+The Perhentian Islands in Malaysia are beautiful with crystal clear water and amazing beaches, this is also a great place to combine an island holiday with learning to dive.
+Koh Tao in Thailand is known as one of the best places in the world for any dive training, see our review of our favorite dive schools on Koh Tao.

 We would love to hear from you, so don’t be shy to comment give suggestions or ask questions!